 Snorkeling and diving are both well catered for on the island, while some of the local young men can often be found surfing the reef at the south-west end of the island.

-A walk back from the beach into the kampung (village), reveals a spread out village that provides the local inhabitants with extremely low density living spread over gentle rolling plains punctuated by towering coconut trees and dotted with grazing cows and goats.
+A walk back from the beach into the kampung (village) reveals a spread out village that provides the local inhabitants with extremely low density living spread over gentle rolling plains punctuated by towering coconut trees dotted with grazing cows and goats.

 While the bars and nightclubs on Gili Trawangan are legendary for their parties and club like atmosphere, on Gili Meno the nights are considerably more sedate and perfectly suited to those wanting a more intimate and personal holiday.

-And if things get to quiet, you can always catch the island hoping boat or charter your own across to Gili Trawangan for a night or two of partying and then return to the more peaceful and tranquil surrounds of Gili Meno.
+And if things get too quiet, you can always catch the island hopping boat or charter your own across to Gili Trawangan for a night or two of partying and then return to the more peaceful and tranquil surrounds of Gili Meno to recover.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me